sonic-net/SONiC/doc/mgmt/Certificate_Management.md

 | key-file | The private key file location URI |
 | password | Optional password if the private key file is password protected |

+*Notes:*
+  - The cert install rpc will also trigger a rechecking of the cert expiration alarms to clear alarms if the new certificate resolves the condition, instead of waiting for sysmonitor.py to check sometime later

 #### Delete host certificate

     crypto cert delete <name|all>